Syntactic Analysis

 • without the case statement.

 At this point it should be clear that using regular expressions for matching a Context Free language is a bad idea.
-Instead we should use a parser.
-Luckily, many parsers already exist.
-I recommend using Tree-Sitter.
+The problem of course happens when we want to match items nested within other items.

-Tree-Sitter has parsers for most languages and has bindings to many languages including Java, Python, Go and Rust.
+The cool thing about Tree-Sitter is that there are defined grammars for most language you would like to analyse, and has bindings to many languages including Java, Python, Go and Rust.
 In this example we are going to use Python (but try your own).

 Get syntaxer to work

-Now syntaxer should work, you should be able to run:
+Try to get syntaxer to work.
+At this point you should be able to run:

 You can write your own queries using the Query Syntax.